AnaEverlee/PPA_Finals-Output/README.md

 Besides that, kindly do the ff:
 - Upload a formal image of you which will be displayed in "Meet the Team" section.
 - Provide a super concise description (not more than 8 words for each bullet) describing the school where you (1) graduated SHS, (2) your hobbies, and (3) your aspirations.
-For example:
+For example: <br>
-    🌸 Graduated SHS at De La Salle University Dasmarinas 🌸 Loves reading, writing, and playing sports
+    🌸 Graduated SHS at De La Salle University Dasmarinas <br>
+    🌸 Loves reading, writing, and playing sports <br>
-    🌸 Aspires to become a UI/UX designer
+    🌸 Aspires to become a UI/UX designer <br>
  Where to upload image & descriptions: https://drive.google.com/drive/folders/10AK-rIr12Bga7MEhLasNsEoTmVR_Zd-k?usp=sharing